 1. What kinds of discrimination are against state law in Mississippi?

-Unlike most other states, Mississippi does not have a general state anti-discrimination statute, except for a statute that covers discrimination claims for public employees only.
+Unlike most other states, Mississippi does not have a general state anti-discrimination statute, except for statutes that cover discrimination claims for public employees and breastfeeding mothers.

 2. How do I file a discrimination claim in Mississippi?